 Our expert instructors and coaches combine theory with practice, and are some of the most respected and experienced educators working in the fields of conflict resolution, negotiation, and third-party mediation.

 Sarah Belanger, MEd (Counselling Psychology), IFS Levels 1 & 2 (Internal Family Systems Therapy), Cert.
-ConRes (Negotiation; Mediation & Third-Party Intervention), BEd (Teacher Education), BSc (Global Resource Systems), is a therapist, educator, and conflict resolution coach.
+ConRes (Negotiation; Mediation & Third-Party Intervention), BEd (Teacher Education), BSc (Global Resource Systems), is a therapist, educator, conflict resolution coach and mother of 2 delightful young children.
 She is passionate about working with people across the lifespan in both educational and therapeutic contexts.
-For Sarah, the joy of her work is supporting and witnessing clients’ and students’ increasing self-insight, theoretical understanding, and skill development, ultimately leading to greater ease and efficacy, both intra and interpersonally, in their personal and professional lives.
+For Sarah, the joy of her work is supporting and witnessing clients’ and students’ increasing self-insight, theoretical understanding, and skill development, ultimately leading to greater ease and efficacy, both intra and inter personally, in their professional and personal lives.
+Sarah joined the JIBC Faculty in 2012, initially as a coach and subsequently also as a roleplayer.
+As a therapist Sarah had the honour of serving the Heiltsuk Nation in Bella Bella, B.C.
+She has also worked locally with Vancouver Coastal Health supporting those in recovery from eating disorders as well as youth in fostering resiliency and preventing substance abuse.
+Prior to that Sarah worked as a Career Advisor at the University of British Columbia (UBC) and also as a Coordinator at the UBC Farm.
+A life long learner, Sarah’s current parenting chapter provides daily opportunities for gratitude, mindfulness, humour, emotional regulation, and practicing conflict resolution skills with 2 small but mighty forces.

 Kathleen Bellamano, BSW, RSW, C. Arb, C. Med, FMCCert.
 CFM, has been a dispute resolution practitioner for 15 years.
 She is a Chartered Arbitrator and Mediator, certified as a Comprehensive Family Mediator by Family Mediation Canada, is on the family and civil rosters of Mediate BC, the BC Hear the Child and Parenting Coordinator rosters and is a Restorative Justice Facilitator and Mentor.
 She has a Bachelor of Social Work from the University of Victoria and is currently completing a Master of Social Work with a Clinical Specialization and a Certificate in Adult Education.
 Kat received her Certificate in Conflict Analysis and Management and her Certificate in Family Mediation from The Institute of Conflict Analysis and Management with an emphasis on Conflict in Organizations and Group Facilitation Skills.
 She received her Certificate in Arbitration from the ADRBC (formerly BCAMI).